Vaccines Have the Power to Protect

 Questions To Ask Your Child’s Health Care Provider

-- If you have questions or concerns about vaccinating your children, have a conversation with their doctor, pediatrician, or primary care physician.
-Exercise your right to ask questions until you get the answers you need.
-Here are some questions to start the conversation with your child’s health care provider:
+- If you’re concerned about vaccinating your children, have an open conversation with their doctor, pediatrician, or primary care physician.
+Remember that it’s your right to ask questions and seek answers until you feel confident with your decision.
+Here are a few questions to start the conversation with your child’s health care provider:

 - What is in my baby’s/child’s vaccines?